 Drones, as sexy as autonomous vehicles to some, promise to change how we count inventory, how we track trailers and trucks and, of course, how we deliver material.
 Drone usage will likely be automated—no pilots needed.
 For example, if we can fly drones throughout a warehouse to conduct inventory, then the inventory control function radically changes.
 Not only will we not need inventory counters, we will need fewer analysts.
 Frequent counting via drones ensures greater accuracy and, coupled with AI inventory algorithms, reduces the number of analysts needed.
 We’ll need good analysts as we get drone flights under control; the ethical approach is to talk to the analysts about how drones coupled with AI will affect their jobs.

 Blockchains in supply chain are coming, and not just in the form of payment options.
 The use of blockchains to guarantee traceability and assure quality is already being tested.
-Blockchain change how a quality department functions; much of these folks spend time reporting, and blockchains significantly reduce the need for documentation.
+Blockchains change how a quality department functions; much of these folks spend time reporting, and blockchains significantly reduce the need for documentation.
 QA teams will see the opportunities and threats of blockchains immediately.

 We have been conditioned to carefully avoid telling people their jobs are going to be lost, until the last minute when the loss is inevitable.
 With so much change coming, the idea that we’ll keep things a secret among a small group of implementers seems impractical.
 The tactics of implementation and rollout demand participation from our operations colleagues.
 We need their input to be successful and that requires our transparency to paint the complete picture, including job loss.